Co-SIMP Miracle

 Figure~\ref{fig:DDSpectrum} shows the monoenergetic spectrum in XENON1T caused by the leptophilic Co-SIMP process.
 We include energy resolution, which is $3.5\%$ in this energy range~\cite{1904.11002}.
 Superposed are their measured electron recoil data.
 This shows that a bump hunt could be highly efficient for testing the Co-SIMP scenario.

-Figure~\ref{fig:DDconstraint} shows current constraints on the Co-SIMP scenario with electron interactions.
+Figure~\ref{fig:DDconstraint} shows the Co-SIMP parameter space, including current constraints.
 For the Borexino experiment~\cite{hep-ex/0012030}, we convolve the predicted signal with the energy resolution and compare it to the measured data in Ref.~\cite{1707.09279}.
 The uncertainty scale is set by the square root of the number of measured events in a bin of width somewhat larger than the energy resolution.
 This is appropriate because the backgrounds are well modeled.
 For XENON1T, we have an analogous procedure.
 We use data from their double electron capture (DEC) search~\cite{1904.11002} and their S2-only light DM search~\cite{1907.11485}.
 At intermediate energies, we use data from their electron recoil study~\cite{baudis}, conservatively requiring that the signal be less than the measured events in a bin because the background analysis is still preliminary.
+(In the Supplemental Material, we repeat the analysis taking into account the xenon orbital effects, this weakens the bounds somewhat for the low Co-SIMP masses.)

 Figure~\ref{fig:DDconstraint} also shows the projected sensitivity for 1 ton-yr of XENON1T, assuming a dedicated line search, with well-modeled backgrounds, in their entire electron recoil energy range.
 Similarly, we show the sensitivity of the proposed DARWIN experiment in $200$ ton-yr~\cite{1606.07001}.
 Other relevant experiments to search for the Co-SIMP process are KamLAND~\cite{1409.0077} and JUNO~\cite{1507.05613}.